Row Level Security

 | Type | Targets |

-| Specific Users | Only users matching one or more user conditions (e.g. Email is the logged-in user, or Department is HR). |
+| Specific Users | Only users that match one or more user conditions (e.g. Email is the logged-in user, or Department is HR). |

-| Any Logged-in Users | Every authenticated user, regardless of role. |
+| Any Logged in Users | Every authenticated user, regardless of role. |

 | Anyone (Public) | Visitors who are not logged in.
 Use this for publicly browsable data. |

-| Specific Roles | Users assigned to one or more roles you select. |
+| Specific Roles | Users assigned to one or more roles you select under Target Roles. |

-Step 2 — Operations
+Step 2 — Which operations are allowed?

 Choose which actions the policy covers.
-You can pick any combination, or choose Full Permission to include all four:
+You can pick any combination, or choose Full permission to include all four:

-- Read — view records
+- Read — view records that match this policy.

-- Create — add new records
+- Create — add new records to this table.

-- Update — edit existing records
+- Update — edit records the user is allowed to access.

-- Delete — remove records
+- Delete — permanently remove matching records.

 - is the logged in user — for fields connected to the Users table